 Then let the cookies cool down well before you pack them in an airtight jar.

-We hope you like the Chocolate Chip Cookies as much as we do.
-Bon Appetit.
+We hope you enjoy the chocolate chip cookies as much as we do.
+Bon appetite.

 - Snickerdoodle cookies